dwhiteheadCEI/intro-to-openai-development/labs/lab4-using-models.md

 Note the extensive response.
 Check [this page](https://platform.openai.com/docs/guides/moderation/overview) for a full breakdown of all of the different response fields.

-Be sure to comment out the call to _'get-moderation-response'_ before running the other endpoints to save on token usage.
+Be sure to comment out the call to _'get-moderation-response'_ before running the other endpoints to save on API cost.

 ## Text to Speech
 Another very common usecase for a chatbot is to have text-to-speech as an accessibility option.
 Let's take a look at how to implement this functionality.